bikeshaving/crank/README.md

 ## Features
 ### Declarative
-Crank uses the same JSX syntax and diffing algorithm popularized by React, allowing you to write HTML-like syntax directly in your JavaScript.
+Crank uses the same JSX syntax and diffing algorithm popularized by React, allowing you to write HTML-like code directly in JavaScript.

 ### Just Functions
 All components in Crank are just functions or generator functions.
 No classes, hooks, proxies or template languages are needed.

 ### Promise-friendly
 Crank provides first-class support for promises.
-You can use async/await directly in components, and race async components to display fallback UIs.
+You can define components as async functions and race renderings to display fallback UIs.

 ### Lightweight
 Crank has no dependencies, and its core is a single file.
-It currently measures at [4.5KB minified and gzipped](https://bundlephobia.com/result?p=@bikeshaving/crank).
+It currently measures at [4.5KB minified and gzipped]("https://bundlephobia.com/result?p=@bikeshaving/crank").

 ### Performant
-[According to a standard benchmark](https://krausest.github.io/js-framework-benchmark/current.html), Crank’s performance beats React’s, and is comparable to that of Preact’s and Vue’s.
+[According to benchmarks](https://github.com/krausest/js-framework-benchmark), Crank beats React in terms of speed and memory usage, and is currently comparable to Preact or Vue.

 ### Extensible
 The core renderer can be extended to target alternative environments such as WebGL libraries, terminals, smartphones or smart TVs.